ISIE By-Laws

 Article VI.
 Nominations & Elections

-Nominees for elected offices of the Society shall be named by the Nominating Committee.
-The Nominating Committee shall consist of six (6) members who shall be elected by the membership, and who shall serve no other elected office at the same time.
-In addition, the Immediate Past President shall be a seventh member of the Committee.
-The elected members of the Committee shall be roughly representative of the geographic distribution of the membership, with no more than three coming from any single region.
-For this purpose, regions shall be North America; Europe; Asia; Oceania; Latin America, Africa, and all others.
-The nominating committee may change the regional definitions from time to time to reflect the distribution of the membership.
-Each elected member will serve for three (3) years.
-Two new members shall be elected each year.
-The Committee shall elect a Chairperson from its own membership annually.
-The Nominating Committee shall make no less than two nominations for the offices of President-elect, Secretary, and Treasurer, and not less than two nominations for each of the positions of Councilor.
-The Committee shall make no less than four (4) nominations for the two members of the Nominating Committee to be elected.
-The Committee shall transmit its nominations to the ISIE office on or before November 1 of each year.
-Nominations for membership on the Nominating Committee may also be made by petition from the membership.
-Such petitions shall be supported by the signatures of at least thirty (30) members, and must be received by the ISIE office by November 1.
 Elections shall be held annually by mail ballot or via electronic means if practical.
 The ISIE office shall prepare and transmit to every member, prior to November 20, a ballot listing all candidates whose nominations have been properly made.
 The ballots shall be returned in a secure manner directly to the Society office.
 All ballots must be received no later than three (3) weeks after being circulated.
-The Chair of the Nominating committee shall appoint at least two tellers to oversee the opening and counting of the ballots.
-A plurality of the votes cast shall be necessary to elect, and in case of a tie vote, the decision shall be made by lot under direction of the Chairperson of the Nominating committee.
+The Chair of the Nominating Committee shall work with the Administrative Secretary and Executive Director to ensure that the process for counting the ballots is sound and anonymous.
+A plurality of the votes cast shall be necessary to elect, and in case of a tie vote, the decision shall be made by lot under direction of the Chair of the Nominating committee.
 In the case of the nominating committee, the winners shall be those with the largest number of votes, unless the results would cause any one region to exceed the maximum number permitted.
 In this case, the winner would be the first of the candidates ranked in order of the votes received that would maintain the required regional distribution.

 The Council shall fill all vacancies in elective positions, except that the President-elect shall succeed to the Presidency.
-Elected officers shall assume their responsibilities on January 1.

 Article VII.
 Appointed Officials

-The Council may appoint salaried administrative and/or executive staff to assist the President and Council in managing the functions of the Society, including the receipt and disbursement of funds under the direction of the Council, and any other duties as may be prescribed by the Council.
+The Council may appoint salaried administrative and/or executive staff to assist the President and Council in managing the functions of the Society, including the receipt and disbursement of funds under the direction of the Council, and any other duties as may be prescribed by the President and Council.
 The appointed staff shall implement the policies of the Council, report to the Council, and have day-to-day management responsibility for the Society.

 Article VIII.
 Committees